-Not infrequently, when someone takes a look at my Xero Shoes, whomever I’m speaking with will say:
+Not infrequently, when someone takes a look at my barefoot shoes, they will say:

 “I wish I could wear barefoot shoes, but I can’t do that.
 I need support.”